 Update November 2018: “I’ve lost 15 more pounds for a total of 85 loss now!
 I’ve almost reached my goal of 100lbs loss.
 New body, new haircut, new me!”

 Transformation of the Day: Nikki lost 70 pounds.
 She became the caregiver for her mother after she had 3 strokes.
 Seeing first hand how diabetes and high blood pressure can ravage the body influenced her decision to make some major lifestyle changes.
 Check out her story.

 What was your motivation?
 What inspired you to keep going when you wanted to give up?

-When I lost my mom in October 2016, I’d completed all the steps to be approved for surgery but something felt off.
-I got a second opinion and the was urged to wait because I was still going through the grieving process.
-I am so happy that I waited and didn’t have weight loss surgery!
+When I lost my mom in October 2016, I’d completed all the steps to be approved for surgery, but something felt off.
+I got a second opinion, and I was urged to wait because I was still going through the grieving process.
+I am so happy that I waited and that I didn’t have weight loss surgery!
 Instead, I took the time to cry and process the previous three years.
-I focused on healing myself and realized that it was ok to not be ok.
+I focused on healing myself and realized that it was ok not to be ok.
 Suddenly the weight started falling off!

 How did you change your eating habits?